SGpp/SGpp_Example_Application_CMake/README.md

 The SG++ version used can simply be changed by going to the (checked out) submodule folder external_dependencies/SGpp and changing the commit there as one would in a normal git repository.

 Most likely you want to change the configuration used by SG++, for example by deactivating modules you do not need or by activating a wrapper for another language like Python.
 This can be done in the CMakeLists.txt.
-In this example, we build all modules of SG++ in order to demonstrate how to include the headers and link libraries with your own application.
+In this example, we build all modules of SG++ in order to demonstrate how to include the headers and link the libraries of all SG++ modules with your own application.

-To deactivate a module, edit the scons command, which is called in the CMakelists.txt file, to deactivate a module.
+To deactivate one of the modules, edit the scons command, which is called in the CMakelists.txt file, to deactivate a module.
 For example, you need to change SG_DATADRIVEN=0 and remove the line linking to the library libsgppdatadriven.so to deactivate the SG++ datadriven module.

 To see all ways to configure scons for SG++, go to the (checked out) submodule directory and run
 > scons -h